learn-the-web/topics/version-control-github/index.md

 ## Branching

-Think about how you generally work on some code.
-You write some code then decide you want to try something else, so you make a copy, maybe you name it `version-2`.
+Think about how you generally work on a project: you do one thing then decide you want to try something else, so you make a copy, maybe you name it `version-2`.
 Then you decide you want to try something else, you copy and name it `version-3`.

 Now you have a litter of different files for different features you’ve tried out.